dpaleka/consistency-forecasting/src/fq_from_news/README.md

 A module that provides functionality for generating Forecasting Questions using downloaded news.

+## Stages within the pipeline

+1. _News Processing_: Downloads and processes (consolidates, duplicate removal) from NewsAPI.
+2. _Rough FQ Generation_: Generates the intermediate version of the forecasting question which is further refined.
+3. _Final FQ Generation_: Rephrases the question and validates its resolution using the source news article.
+4. _FQ Verification_: Verifies the generated FQs using the common verification module.

 ## Usage

 The entry point into the utilities described here is the [`src/generate_fqs_from_news.py`](../generate_fqs_from_news.py) script.